DevExpress/devextreme-reactive/packages/dx-react-grid/docs/README.md

 ## Overview

 DevExtreme React Grid is a component that displays data from a local or remote source in the form of a grid.
 It supports paging, sorting, filtering, grouping and other data shaping options, row selection, and data editing.
 Support for controlled and uncontrolled state modes allows you to use the Grid in a regular or Redux-based application.
-The DevExtreme Grid component has a composable and extensible plugin-based architecture and is provided with Twitter Bootstrap rendering and theming out of the box.
+The DevExtreme Grid component has a composable and extendable plugin-based architecture and is provided with Twitter Bootstrap rendering and theming out-of-the-box.

 ## Getting Started